 No Impact.
-The Los Angeles County Metropolitan Transportation Authority and Glendale Beeline provide bus service within the City of Glendale and along Colorado Street.
+Verdugo Boulevard is not serviced by any transportation programs.
 The proposed project would not conflict with any adopted policies, plans, or programs regarding alternative transportation because no changes to the existing transportation policies, plans, or programs would result from project implementation.
-The project will provide bicycle racks on-site.
-No impacts would occur.
+No impact would occur.